What are Primers

 Based on the insight, sensor-specific transformations are designed which meet the most criteria.
 These are then applied on hundreds of test images from various scenarios, then further inspected and further optimised.
 This process goes back and forth many times until ALL the image aspects form our list are taken care of and imagery is optimised as much as possible.

 During and after the transformation design and optimisation process, there is quality inspection making sure that image deterioration is avoided and technical properties are kept at high level.

 - Custom multi-stage & multi-level camera analysis testbed & workflow

 - Custom colour response & contrast design, visually referent and technically superior

 - Custom image transformation design process achieving high quality conversion

 - Colour unification of different cameras, meeting the same reference through our Unified Colour Philosophy

-- Improved workflow speed, intuitiveness and practicality
+- Improved workflow speed, intuitiveness and practicality and quality of results

 - Superior colour performance: accuracy, stability, harmony, separation, consistency

 - Fully natural image aesthetic and removal of “digital” feel from a digital camera